Mirror Construction for Nakajima Quiver Varieties: Introduction

 \section{Introduction}

-The celebrated work of Atiyah-Drinfeld-Hitchin-Manin \cite{ADHM78} showed that all anti-self dual solutions to Yang-Mills equations over $\bS^4$ for compact classical Lie groups can be encoded as linear data.
+The celebrated work of Atiyah-Drinfeld-Hitchin-Manin \cite{ADHM78} showed that all anti-self dual solutions to Yang-Mills equations over the sphere $\bS^4$ for compact classical Lie groups can be encoded as linear data.
 It reduces a highly non-trivial nonlinear partial differential equation to a much more manageable algebraic equation.
-Using the Penrose fibration, Donaldson \cite{Don84} established a one-to-one correspondence between the isomorphism classes of the linear data and the isomorphism classes of framed holomorphic vector bundles over $\C \bP^2$ (where a framed bundle means the trivialization of the bundle is fixed at $l_\infty \subset \C \bP^2$).
-Subsequently, Nakajima formalized these linear data by introducing quiver representations \cite{Nak94} and use them \cite{Nak99} to construct framed torsion-free sheaves over $\C P^2$.
-These works explain the profound connections between Yang-Mills instantons, framed representations of the ADHM quvier $Q^{\textrm{ADHM}}$ and framed sheaves of $\C\bP^2$.
+Using the Penrose fibration, Donaldson \cite{Don84} established a one-to-one correspondence between the isomorphism classes of the linear data and the isomorphism classes of framed holomorphic vector bundles over the complex projective plane $\C \bP^2$ (where a framed bundle means the trivialization of the bundle is fixed at the line at infinity $l_\infty \subset \C \bP^2$).
+Subsequently, Nakajima formalized these linear data by introducing quiver representations \cite{Nak94} and use them \cite{Nak99} to construct framed torsion-free sheaves over $\C \bP^2$.
+These works explain the profound connections between Yang-Mills instantons, framed representations of the ADHM quiver $Q^{\textrm{ADHM}}$ and framed sheaves of $\C\bP^2$, , unifying methods from gauge theory, algebraic geometry, and representation theory.

-Our motivation comes from an observation of the relation between the ADHM quiver $Q^{\textrm{ADHM}}$ and the framed immersed nodal sphere.
+A motivation of this work comes from an observation of the relation between the ADHM quiver $Q^{\textrm{ADHM}}$ and the framed immersed nodal sphere $\bL^\fr_{\textrm{ADHM}}$.
 See Figure \ref{fig:framedImmSph}.

-According to homological mirror symmetry conjecture \cite{Kon95}, Lagrangian submanifolds in a symplectic manifold are dual to coherent sheaves on the mirror complex manifold.
-The conjecture was proved for several important geometries such as \cite{Polishchuk-Zaslow,Abo06, AKO08, Sei11,She11,FLTZ12, SeiK3,She15}.

-Moreover, the Strominger-Yau-Zaslow program \cite{SYZ96} asserted that mirror manifolds can be constructed as dual special Lagrangian torus fibrations.
-A crucial ingredient in the SYZ program is wall-crossing of open Gromov-Witten invariants bounded by Lagrangian torus fibers.
-Wall-crossing was extensively studied, see for instance \cite{KS01, GS11, GHK, GHKK, GS21} from the algebraic aspects and \cite{Aur07, CLL12,AAK16} from the symplectic asnpects.
-Family Floer theory \cite{Fuk02,Tu,Abouzaid17} applied to smooth SYZ fibers established a more direct relation of wall-crossing with the Fukaya category of Lagrangian submanifolds.

-The nodal sphere $\cS$ is a crucial object in the study of mirror symmetry since it provides an important class of singular SYZ fibers.
-Singular fibers of an SYZ fibration are the sources of walls of holomorphic discs of Maslov-index zero.
-Among them, $\cS \times T^{n-2}$ for the nodal sphere $\cS$ (where $n$ is the dimension and $T$ denotes a torus) is the most generic one.

-In \cite{Aur07}, Auroux carried out the SYZ mirror construction for the local model given by a conic fibration $\pi(a,b)=ab$ using Lagrangian torus fibers, namely the Clifford and Chekanov tori.
-The mirror manifold glued from the deformation spaces of tori is The missing point $(u,v)=(0,0)$ that needs to be filled in is dual to the singular fiber of $\pi$ which is a nodal sphere.
+This connection provides a symplecto-geometric perspective on the quiver $Q^{\textrm{ADHM}}$ and its representations.